jkeohan/rctr-2-14-22/w04d07/intro-to-the-component.lfiecycle.md

 #### Adding a SetInterval

 Ok.
 So now we have a means of calling it a single time.
-That's enough to to get us started and now we can add the additional logic **setInterval** logic to increment every second.
+That's enough to to get us started and now we can add the additional **setInterval** logic to increment every second.

 This also bring us to the following best practice: